ExpediaGroup/stream-registry/charts/README.md

 ## Configuration

-The following table lists the configurable parameters of the docker-registry chart and their default values.
+The following table lists the configurable parameters of the  stream-registry chart and their default values.

 | Parameter                   | Description                                                                                | Default         |
 |:----------------------------|:-------------------------------------------------------------------------------------------|:----------------|